alexturt/Add_EAN/README.md

-# Add_EAN
+# Add_EAN Addon
-CS-Cart module, it adds text field for EAN code.
+This CS-Cart addon adds text field for EAN code on both frontend and backend pages.